patrickdmiller/rnn-diabetes-low-prediction/README.md

 A 3 layer (GRU32 x GRU64 x Dense 1) is trained using a window of 2 hours (24 samples) before a low or normal event within the next 2 readings (10 minute lookahead).
 Network is trained to classify for low or normal event.

 model is loaded into node.js using tensorflow-js.
 Every ~5 minutes when nightscout receives new data from dexcom the prediction is updated.
+Push updates are sent from nightscout > node using [nightscout_socketio_client](https://github.com/patrickdmiller/nightscout_socketio_client)

 see it in action [here](https://nsml.noice.us)